TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FlexForms/Index.rst

     }

-Using :php:`FlexFormService->convertFlexFormContentToArray` the resulting array can be used conviniently in most use cases:
+Using :php:`FlexFormService->convertFlexFormContentToArray` the resulting array can be used conveniently in most use cases:

 ..  code-block:: php